I know your burning backlink question.

-In today’s SEO, high quality and relevant backlinks weight the most value.
+In today’s SEO, high-quality and relevant backlinks have the most value.

 Trust no one

 Don’t rely on the tips you read from unknown sources.
-If somebody discovers the secret to rank first on Google for competitive keywords, it’s very unlikely that they will share it with strangers.
+If somebody discovers the secret to rank first on Google for competitive keywords, it’s very unlikely that they’ll share it with strangers.

-Always do your research and make your own tests.
+Always do your research and conduct your own experiments.
 With very little money, you can create a website to test all types of backlinks and have your own case studies.

 Build backlinks with patience